Assistant Professor at Durham University

 Email: s dot veremieiev at durham dot ac dot uk

-Sergii is conducting the research activities in the field of fluid mechanics in the School of Engineering at Durham University.
+Sergii is conducting the research activities in the field of fluid mechanics at the Department of Engineering of Durham University.
 This is a fascinating multi-disciplinary area of engineering and applied mathematics.
 He is also part of Future Energy Systems Research Group.
 His particular research interests are:

 · Capillary flows and wetting